AdrianMoncada/AdrianMoncada/README.md

 ## I'm a Husband, Father, Developer, and Teacher!!

-- 🔭 I create spanish based content related to web development: [check it out][youtube]!
+- 🎞️ I create spanish based content related to web development: [CHECK IT OUT!][youtube]!
-- 🌱 I’m currently learning everything 🤣
+- 🧑‍🎓 Student of The Odin Project
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love spending time with my dog and play boardgames

 ### Connect with me: